What is tetanus?

-If you aren't vaccinated against tetanus or it has been too long since your last booster, you are at risk for tetanus if you get a severe and dirty wound or burn.
+If you are not vaccinated against tetanus or it has been too long since your last tetanus booster, you are at risk for tetanus if you get a puncture or dirty wound or burn.

 What is the best way to prevent tetanus?

-The best way to protect yourself against tetanus is to get vaccinated before you are exposed.
+Your best protection against tetanus is vaccination before exposure.
 The Centers for Disease Control and Prevention (CDC) recommends tetanus vaccines for people of all ages, with booster shots throughout life.
-If you had tetanus or got the vaccine before, you still need to get the vaccine regularly to keep a high level of protection against this serious disease.
+If you had tetanus disease or got the tetanus vaccine before, you still need to get this vaccine regularly to keep a high level of protection against this serious disease.

 There are several types of vaccines that protect against tetanus, as well as other diseases like diphtheria and pertussis (whooping cough).
-DTaP vaccine is recommended for babies and young children.
-Tdap and Td vaccines are available for adolescents and adults.
+DTaP vaccine is a recommended vaccine for babies and young children.
+Tdap and Td vaccines are recommended vaccines for adolescents and adults.

 Birth to age seven

-Kids should be immunized in the first 18 months of life with a four-shot series of the combination vaccine, DTaP.
+Kids are immunized in the first 18 months of life with a four-shot series of the combination vaccine, DTaP.
 It includes diphtheria, tetanus, and pertussis.
 Kids who get all four doses before their fourth birthday should get a fifth dose before starting kindergarten or elementary school.
-The fifth dose isn't necessary if the fourth dose was given on or after the fourth birthday.
-This combination vaccine is not given to people over age seven.
-DT vaccine is available for kids under seven who can't tolerate the pertussis (whooping cough) component.
+If a child gets the fourth dose on or after their fourth birthday, the fifth dose isn’t necessary.
+People over age seven do not get DTaP vaccine.
+DT vaccine is for kids under age seven who can't tolerate the pertussis (whooping cough) component.

 Age 10 and up

-One dose of Tdap vaccine is recommended for adolescents aged 11 or 12 years.
-Kids in 6th grade who are at least 11 years old are required to show proof of Tdap vaccination.
-After a person receives Tdap vaccine, Td vaccine is recommended as a booster shot every 10 years as an adult.
+Adolescents aged 11 or 12 years should get one dose of Tdap vaccine.
+Kids in 7th grade who are at least 11 years old must show proof of Tdap vaccination.
+After a person receives Tdap vaccine, they need to get Tdap or Td vaccine as a booster shot every 10 years .